 I understand the goal of Body Beast is to get huge and you have to eat a lot of food to do it.
 However, this is probably the one Beachbody workout where you really need to follow the meal plan because of the lack of cardio.
 You don’t burn off the additional calories that you would with Insanity or P90X.

-Don’t see how you can get six pack abs or definition unless you are following the meal plan 95% of the time.
-I learned this after the fact.
-Yes – I would have a cheat meal or two every week and enjoy a couple beers too.
-I’m always doing a Beachbody program so there is no down time from my social life.
+I don’t see how you can get six pack abs or definition unless you are following the meal plan 95% of the time.
+Yes – I would have a cheat meal or two every week and enjoy a couple of beers too.
 As long as I’m working out/being active 5 days a week and eating well 90ish% of the time then that’s all good with me.

 What I Liked

 Workouts were only 30 – 50 minutes long.
 Less stress on the joints as there is almost no jumping/high impact or complex moves like in P90X and Insanity.
 Body Beast is really just about building and bulking up major muscle groups by lifting heavy weights in a stationary position.